From the Dean

 We are pleased to welcome Michelle McAllaster as Head Advisor for the College of Agricultural Sciences beginning on July 15th.
 Michelle comes to us with several years of experience working with undergraduate and graduate students at OSU and in the Registrar's Office.

-The Leadership Academy is a one-year program open to all undergraduates in the Colleges of Agricultural Sciences and Forestry.
+is a one-year program open to all undergraduates in the Colleges of Agricultural Sciences and Forestry.
 Selected students evaluate their leadership strengths and areas for growth and set goals for long- and short-term leadership development.
 Working closely with a faculty mentor, students identify on- and off-campus activities, professional development workshops and organizations that will help them take steps toward reaching their leadership development goals.
 Students also seek out academic coursework that will enhance their growth and complement the requirements of their chosen degrees.

 celebrating excellence in the college of agricultural sciences